Field Placement Sites

 Accepts BSW and MSW students

-The Adolescent Partial Hospital Program serves youth 13-18 who do not require inpatient treatment, but are not able to manage in the community.
-There are social workers and a social work assistant assigned to this program.
-The social workers function as primary therapists and the social work assistant provides discharge planning and milieu management.
+The Child and Adolescent Partial Hospital Service (CAPHS) treats youth ages 12-18 who do not require inpatient treatment, but are not able to manage in the community.
+The CAPHS is an interdisciplinary team.
+There are internships available for Bachelor and Master’s level social work interns.
+The Master level interns primarily focus on group therapy skills (both psychoeducation and psychotherapy).
+Learning how to connect theory and practice is a primary focus and clinical supervision occurs daily.
+Bachelor level interns partner directly with our clinical staff completing diagnostic evaluation to engage in extensive preadmission facilitation and communication.
 Students are exposed to family systems, CBT, DBT and crisis intervention.
-The CAPHS provides individual and family treatment, as well as group interventions.
+The CAPHS provides individual and family therapy, as well as group interventions.

 Accepts BSW and MSW students